Skip to content

 Error Recovery

 When exceptions occur: 1.
 User state transitions to appropriate pending state 2.
 Error details are logged with context 3.
-Comment field is updated with error information 4.
+Comment field is updated with error message and comment_url field with any provided URL 4.
 Processing continues for other users 5.
 Pending users are retried in subsequent runs

 Best Practices